The verb “to have” is very versatile. It forms the perfect tenses and also has its own meaning which shows possession. For example:

 When “to have” is in the form “have to”, it functions like must, showing obligation and is a semi-modal verb.

 But why is it a semi-modal verb and not a modal verb?
 The reason is a simple one: a modal verb is a single word that functions as a verb.
-However it is (technically) a verb and a preposition that functions as a modal verb.
+However, it is (technically) a verb and a preposition that functions as a modal verb.
 Because it is multiple words, it is a semi-modal verb (modal verbs are only one word).

-Some examples as a semi-modal verb include:
+Some examples of semi-modal verbs include:

 This example shows the requirement to attend class.